walnuthq/madara-docs/docs/components/prover.md

 If I send a transaction on my Appchain, the transaction gets finalized only when its proof is verified on the settlement layer.
 Unfortunately, proofs are typically not posted on the settlement layer once per block.

 Sending data to the settlement layer is expensive, and a single proof requires quite much data.
 It would cost a lot to post a proof once per block.
 Therefore, a tradeoff needs to be made: proofs are posted only every X blocks.
-This affects transactions finality and costs directly: the longer this delay is, the longer it takes to finalize transactions but the cheaper they become.
+This affects transaction finality and costs directly: the longer this delay is, the longer it takes to finalize transactions, but the cheaper they become.

 ### Recursive proofs

 A typical proof includes data only for a single block.
 A different mechanism is needed to aggregate multiple proofs to be sent simultaneously to the settlement layer.

 This is where proof recursion is utilized.
 The process works like the following:
-1. Normal proofs are generated individually for multiple, consecutive blocks
+1. Normal proofs are generated individually for multiple, consecutive blocks.
 1. Once enough proofs are generated, they are divided into batches.
 Batch size depends, but is typically something between 2 and 32 proofs.
 1. A new proof is generated for each batch.
 This new proof proves, recursively, that each underlying proof is correct.
 1. New batches are formed and proved until there is only 1 final proof left.